gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This causes any Ant messages logged at the specified priority - "info" in this case - to be logged at Gradle's LIFECYCLE logging level.
 Any messages logged at a higher priority than "info" will also be logged at LIFECYCLE level.
 Messages logged at a lower priority than the specified priority will be logged at INFO level or below.

+### JAR metadata and manifest content written with UTF-8

+Previous versions of Gradle used to encode JAR/WAR/EAR files metadata and Manifests content using the platform default character set instead of UTF-8.
+Both are bugs and have been fixed in this release.

 ## New for plugin authors

 There is only one change that directly impacts plugin authors, but it's an important one.